IC1101Virgo/Coding-Challenge/README.md

-## Purpose

-This is a collection of **Codes** which I am solving.

 ## Contribute 😊 ❤️
-Any suggestion and thought is always welcomed.
+Any suggestions and thoughts is always welcomed.